SmarterApp/smarterapp.github.io/_specs/Item_Metadata_Specification.md

 ---
 title: Item Metadata Specification
-date: 2014-10-27
+date: 2014-11-25
 docurl: /documents/Item_Metadata_Specification.pdf
-status: Draft
+status: Acceptance Candidate
 ---
-A comprehensive specification of all possible metadata fields used for SmarterApp assessment items.
+A comprehensive specification of all possible metadata fields used for SmarterApp assessment items and stimuli.